Surprisingly brilliant tiny hotels you'll want to stay at

 Small but mighty

-You don't always have to check-in to a sprawling resort to have a great time and these charming tiny hotels prove just that.
+You don't always have to check into a sprawling resort to have a great time and these charming tiny hotels prove just that.
 For something extra special and offbeat, seek out a hotel with only a handful of beds.
 In our selection you'll find everything from narrow homes and converted windmills to private islands and even something underwater.
-(If you're planning a trip, be sure to check any travel restrictions due to COVID-19 before you go.)

 One Room Hotel/booking.com